AlacrisIO/alacrity/scripts/ethereum-devnet/README.md

 # Ethereum devnet

-Your own local private copy of an ethereum network.
+Your own local private copy of an Ethereum network.

-NB: This is not the shared ethereum test network.
+_NB: This is not the shared Ethereum test network._

-The scripts here are:
+The scripts are:
-  * run.sh : runs a private devnet as a background process using "dev" mode, which gives a pre-funded account and mines when transactions are created.
+  * `run.sh`: launches a private Ethereum network as a background process using "dev" mode, which provides a pre-funded account and begins mining.
-  * list-accounts.sh : displays existing accounts
+  * `list-accounts.sh`: displays existing accounts.